opf/openproject/help/user-guide/activity/README.md

 ## Activate Activity in a project

-To activate the Activity module in a project, select the Project Settings in the Project menu on the left hand side.
+To activate the Activity module in a project, select the arrow next to Project Settings in the Project menu on the left hand side.

-Choose the tab **Modules**.
+Then choose the sub menu entry **Modules**.

 Enable the **Activity** module and click the blue **Save** button.